-This Plan recognizes these two parks and confines them to their present boundaries.
+This Plan recognizes these two parks.
 Residential parks are not permitted to be scattered throughout the municipality.
-Residential parks, where allowed, must be located within Settlement Areas and designated as Residential Park only where compatibility is achieved with surrounding uses.
+Residential parks, where allowed, must be located within

+Settlement Areas and designated as Residential Park only where compatibility is achieved with surrounding uses.